 - A minimum of three and a maximum of six letters of recommendation.
 Letters should address your ability to carry out your proposed project, and, as applicable, the importance of your project.
 Letters received after the deadline will not be considered.

-Please note: The Wall Alumni Prize is paid in two installments of $25,000; the first in September 2015, and the second after the recipient has submitted a mid-project report to the committee by a mutually agreed-upon date (in early 2016).
-Prize funds are sent directly to the alumni who receives the award, and may be treated as taxable income.
-Wall Prize recipients may themselves donate the award to a non-profit agency, and in doing so may reduce their tax liability.
-All applicants for the Wall Prize should consult with a tax professional to determine how receiving this award would impact their individual tax picture.
+Please note: The Wall Award is paid in two installments; the first in September 2015, and the second after the recipient has submitted a mid-project report to the committee by a mutually agreed-upon date (in early 2016).
+Award funds are sent directly to the alumni who receives the award, and may be treated as taxable income.
+Recipients may themselves donate the award to a non-profit agency, and in doing so may reduce their tax liability.
+All applicants for the Wall Award should consult with a tax professional to determine how receiving this award would impact their individual tax picture.
 If the alumni who receives the award has non-resident tax status in the US, Grinnell College is required to withhold 30% federal tax unless the award is exempt under IRS tax code or a tax treaty.

-In selecting Prize winners, the committee takes into account the following criteria:
+In selecting Wall Award winners, the committee takes into account the following criteria:

-- Does the proposal further the Wall Alumni Prize goal of effecting positive social change?
+- Does the proposal further the Wall Alumni Award goal of effecting positive social change?

 - Does the proposal include a clear and realistic plan of implementation?